Botao-An/AAU_Net_revised/readme.md

 4. To run the model, you should firstly prepare the dataset in a standard format as the simulated one.
-More details can be found in file **pre and post processing.ipynb**.
+More details can be found in file **ablation study and post processing.ipynb**.
 Then you can run AAU-Net by file **train.py**.
-To check and visulize the results, you can use **pre and post processing.ipynb** again.
+To check and visulize the results, you can use **ablation study and post processing.ipynb** again.